eiroca/awesome-list/Apple2.md

 ### Other
 *  [sword_of_kadash_map](https://github.com/bogbert/sword_of_kadash_map) A vintage map of the Apple II game Sword of Kadash
 ### Software
-*  :thumbsup: [Prodos2.4](https://archive.org/details/ProDOS_2_4_1) ProDOS 2.4 adds new features for all Apple II computers, including the 1977 Integer ROM Apple II
+*  :thumbsup: [Prodos](https://prodos8.com/) Advanced version of ProDOS that adds new features for all Apple II computers, including the 1977 Integer ROM Apple II
 *  [gopher](https://github.com/ksherlock/gopher) A gopher client for the Apple IIgs
 *  [MouseII](https://github.com/blondie7575/MouseII) A mouse driver for Apple II computers
 *  [alarm-clock-6502](https://github.com/gungwald/alarm-clock-6502) A retro alarm clock app